 Harassment, bullying, and abuse are violations of school district policies, rules and regulations and, in some cases, may be a violation of criminal or other laws.
 The school district has the authority to report students violating this rule to law enforcement officials.
 Students who feel that they have been harassed or bullied should communicate to the harasser or bully that the student expects the behavior to stop, if the student is comfortable doing so.
 If the student needs assistance communicating with the harasser/bully, the student should ask a teacher, counselor, or principal to help.
-If the harassent/bullying does not stop, or the student does not feel comfortable confronting the harasser/bully, the student should tell a teacher, counselor, or principal, and write down exactly what happened, keep a copy and give another copy to the teacher, counselor, or principal.
+If the harasser/bully, the student does not feel comfortable confronting the harasser/bully, the student should tell a teacher, counselor, or principal.
 A Harassment Complaint Form should be completed as per Board Policy 502.11.
 Any student who is guilty of harassing may be suspended or possibly expelled from school.